Dell S2721QS 27" 4K UHD IPS Monitor vs LG DualUp 28MQ780-B 27.6" 16:18 Ergo Monitor

 Frequently Asked Questions

-Dell S2721QS 27" 4K UHD IPS Monitor excels if you value razor-sharp 4k resolution (163 ppi) delivers excellent text clarity.
-LG DualUp 28MQ780-B 27.6" 16:18 Ergo Monitor is better if you prioritize unique 16:18 aspect ratio provides the vertical workspace of two 21.5-inch monitors without the bezel gap.
-Pick based on your budget and daily use.
+Dell S2721QS 27" 4K UHD IPS Monitor is the better choice if you prioritize razor-sharp 4k resolution (163 ppi) delivers excellent text clarity.
+LG DualUp 28MQ780-B 27.6" 16:18 Ergo Monitor wins if you value unique 16:18 aspect ratio provides the vertical workspace of two 21.5-inch monitors without the bezel gap.
+Both are rated highly (4.4★ vs 4.7★), so consider your specific needs and budget.

 Affiliate disclosure